dfinke/ImportExcel/README.md

 #### 10/13/2017
 Added `New-PivotTableDefinition`.
 You can create and wire up a PivotTable to a WorkSheet.
 You can also create as many PivotTable Worksheets to point a one Worksheet.
 Or, you create many Worksheets and many corresponding PivotTable Worksheets.

 Here you can create a WorkSheet with the data from `Get-Service`.
-Then create four PivotTables, pointing to the data each pivoting on a differnt dimension and showing a differnet chart
+Then create four PivotTables, pointing to the data each pivoting on a different dimension and showing a different chart

 ```powershell
 $base = @{